mirage/irmin/README_PPX.md

 ```

 You can now use `[@@deriving irmin]` after a type declaration in your code to
-automatically derive an Irmin generic with the same name.
+automatically derive an Irmin type representation with the same name.

 ### Specifics

 `ppx_irmin` supports all of the type combinators exposed in the
 [Irmin.Type](https://docs.mirage.io/irmin/Irmin/Type/index.html) module (basic
 types, records, variants (plain and closed polymorphic), recursive types etc.).
-Irmin does not currently support higher-kinded generics: all Irmin types must
+Irmin does not currently support higher-kinded type representations: all Irmin types must
 fully grounded (no polymorphic type variables).

 To supply base representations from a module other than `Irmin.Type` (such as